Indian Lands Program

 The Indian Lands Program in the Western Region is responsible for administering permitting activities associated with ten mine properties located on the Navajo, Hopi, Crow, and Ute Mountain Ute reservations, in Arizona, New Mexico, Montana, and Colorado.
 Four of these properties currently involve active mining and reclamation operations, while the remaining six no longer are being disturbed and involve only reclamation activities.

-Activities for the Indian Lands program are carried out by the Albuquerque Area Office, Farmington Area Office, Casper Area Office, and the Program Support Division in Denver, Colorado.
+Activities for the Indian Lands program are carried out by the Casper Area Office in Casper, Wyoming, and the Program Support Division in Denver, Colorado.

 Indian Tribes with current or potential coal mining activities on their lands include the Crow Tribe, Hopi Tribe, Navajo Nation, Northern Cheyenne Tribe, Southern Ute Tribe, and Ute Mountain Ute Tribe.
 Other Federal agencies involved with coal mining on Indian lands include the Bureau of Indian Affairs, Bureau of Land Management, U.S. Fish and Wildlife Service, Environmental Protection Agency and Army Corps of Engineers.